From Beyond (film): Awards and reception

+John Nubbin reviewed From Beyond for Different Worlds magazine and stated that "As long as Stuart Gordon and his companions keep turning out high-quality work like From Beyond, the rest of us should be just as happy that he is a part of that group as well."

 AllMovie's review of the film was favorable, writing "Gordon is that rare breed who truly finds inspiration in another creator and uses that inspiration to craft a film that captures the essence of that creator while still being totally and uniquely his own", calling it a "gory thrill ride of a movie."

 The film score by Richard Band won the award for Best Original Soundtrack at the Sitges - Catalan International Film Festival in Sitges, Spain.

 In their book Lurker in the Lobby: A Guide to the Cinema of H. P. Lovecraft, Andrew Migliore and John Strysik write that "From Beyond is a visual treat," but add that the film's "gross sexual excess may displease hardcore Lovecraft fans."

 Sequel miniseries

-In 2021, a miniseries directed and written by William Butler titled 'The Resonator: Miskatonic U' was released to the Full Moon Features App and Amazon Prime Video, before making its way to Blu-ray and DVD that same year.
-It began airing on Pluto's Sci-fi Channel on September 23, 2021.
-On September 30, 2021, CEO of Full Moon Charles Band announced that future episodes would start releasing all the way into 2022.
+In 2021, a miniseries directed and written by William Butler titled The Resonator: Miskatonic U was released to the Full Moon Features App and Amazon Prime Video, before making its way to Blu-ray and DVD that same year.